millerk22/emc2-labs/EMC2-Labs-Fall/lab19.rst

 .. note::

-        We say principal component in PCA because the axis of these projections hold no metric (they don't mean anything interpretable in context of the features).
+        We call them principal components because the axes of these projections carry no physical units (they are not directly interpretable features).
-        So while PCA can be really effective to visualize groupings and relations among the data in data sets, it is limited in producing actual conclusions about the features relation to the data.
+        So while PCA can be really effective to visualize groupings and relations among the data in datasets, it is limited in producing actual conclusions about how individual features relate to the data.

 Task 3